A Unique Curriculum

 The Tango for Musicians at Reed College program features a rigorous curriculum designed to maximize student learning within and across many activities.

-In 2018, two tracks will be offered, focusing on specific aspects of tango music:
+Every year, two tracks will be offered, focusing on specific aspects of tango music:

 - Musicians Track